“An Excellent, vibrant curriculum and excellent teaching

 Independent Schools Inspectorate

-Appleford offers the full range of national curriculum subjects delivered by an experienced and highly qualified body of Teachers.
-Lessons are undertaken in well-equipped classrooms with high levels of LSA support making use of the latest multisensory resources and with our 2 fully resourced IT suites offering an unrivalled ratio of computers per child.
+Appleford offers the full range of national curriculum subjects delivered by an experienced and highly qualified body of teachers.
+Lessons are undertaken in well-equipped classrooms with high levels of LSA support making use of the latest multisensory resources and with our two fully resourced IT suites offering an unrivalled ratio of computers per child.

 Class based lessons are also developed through a range of off-site experiences including visits to art galleries, museums, theatre trips and historical sites.

 Our Lower School comprises of classes for Years 3 to 7.
 Each class is taught by a highly qualified SpLD teacher with LSA support with average class sizes of 8 pupils.
-The Lower School has dedicated ICT and Art rooms together with access to whole school facilities such as Food Tec rooms, Drama studio, Music room and Sports Hall.
+The Lower School has dedicated ICT and Art rooms together with access to whole school facilities such as Food Technology, Music and Drama room, Design and Technology room and Sports Hall.
 Throughout the Lower School, children are regularly assessed with appropriate educational targets forming part of their IEPs.

 In the Summer Term, Year 8 pupils make their subject choices for Year 9.
 These include a core of English, Maths, Science and ICT with either History and Art or Geography and Food Technology forming the options.
 All pupils opt also for Vocational Studies which, in Year 9, leads to qualification in the National Vocational Certificate and leads on to selection of two BTEC qualifications in Year 10 and 11 (at either Level 1 or 2).
 PSHE, Citizenship and careers guidance is provided for through the group tutor system.